-Applications should outline the need for the new positions applied for and explain:
+Applications should outline:

-- how they link to the organisation's workforce planning; and - how they reflect the purpose and objectives of the Program, such as planning for an ageing workforce, opportunities to create additional new positions for local young people, learning and development, and recruitment strategies to fill skills gaps.
+- the need for the new positions applied for - how they link to the organisation's workforce planning, and - how they reflect the purpose and objectives of the Program, such as planning for an ageing workforce, opportunities to create additional new positions for local young people, learning and development, and recruitment strategies to fill skills gaps.

-Applications from councils and local government organisations should provide evidence of these additional needs above their existing workforce and budget in their Workforce Management Strategy (WMS).
-If it is not in council's existing IP&R documents, it must be included in the next iteration and once adopted by council, provided in the next funding reporting phase.
-Further information on the WMS can be found in the Integrated Planning and Reporting (IP&R) Guidelines and Handbook on the OLG IP&R webpage.
+Applications from councils should provide evidence of these additional needs above their existing workforce and budget in their WMS.
+If it is not in council's current IP&R documents, it must be included in any draft IP&R and once adopted by council, provided in the next funding reporting phase.
+Further information on the WMS can be found on the OLG IP&R webpage.